hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/edge/extentions/try_path_1.3.5/popup/popup.md

 **Explanation of Dependencies:**

 The diagram shows a basic interaction.
 The exact implementation depends heavily on `tryxpath` and `tryxpath.functions`.
 These are likely internal packages or modules that handle the actual XPath evaluation, error handling, and UI updating within the extension.
-The `browser` object and the `genericListener` demonstrate the extension's communication mechanism with the browser's messaging system for interaction with the content page and the background script.
+The `browser` object and the `genericListener` demonStarte the extension's communication mechanism with the browser's messaging system for interaction with the content page and the background script.

 ## <explanation>